Nazmus-Sadat/hybrid-gwas/readme.md

-# SAFETY: Secure gwAs in Federated Environment Through a hYbrid solution with Intel SGX and Homomorphic Encryption
+# SAFETY: Secure gwAs in Federated Environment Through a hYbrid solution
+##GWAS SGX project
+It is a hybrid cryptographic framework based on Homomorphic Encryption (paillier cryptosystem) and Intel Software Guard Extension.
+The final executable is used by the WebGWASSGX project (decribed below).
+The inputs to this program are passed as command line arguments.

 ## WebGWASSGX project
-WebGWASSGX is the web socket program in java which communicates with different data owners, parties and SGX program mentioned in the paper.
-Its a maven built system and uses Java EE7 and Glassfish 4 server.
+WebGWASSGX is the web socket program in java which communicates with different data owners, Crypto Service Provider, and SGX program mentioned in the paper.
+Its a maven built system and uses Java and Glassfish 4 server.

-##GWAS SGX project
-GWAS SGX project contains teh paillier implementation for intel SGX architechture.
-The final exe file is used by the WebGWASSGX project.
-The inputs to this program is passed as arguments.

-![alt text][logo]

-[logo]: http://www.cs.umanitoba.ca/~bruce/umanlogotight.jpg "University of Manitoba"